JSTOR-Labs/plant-humanities/docs/cinnamon.md

 [^ref13]: Samaraweera, "The Cinnamon Trade of Ceylon".

-[^ref14]: Harold J. Cook, _Matters of Exchange: Commerce, Medicine, and Science in the Dutch Golden Age_ (New Haven: Yale University Press 2007) 310-317; and Johan Heniger, _Hendrik Adriaan van Reede tot Drakenstein (1636-1691) and Hortus Malabaricus: A Contribution to the History of Dutch Colonial Botany (Rotterdam and Boston: A.A.
-Balkema 1986).
+[^ref14]: Johan Heniger, _Hendrik Adriaan van Reede tot Drakenstein (1636-1691) and Hortus Malabaricus: A Contribution to the History of Dutch Colonial Botany_ (Rotterdam and Boston: A.A.
+Balkema 1986) 37-38; and Harold J. Cook, _Matters of Exchange: Commerce, Medicine, and Science in the Dutch Golden Age_ (New Haven: Yale University Press 2007) 310-317.

 [^ref15]: Daniela Bleichmar, "Botanical Conquistadors: The Promises and Challenges of Imperial Botany in the Hispanic Enlightenment", in: Yota Batsaki, Sarah Burke Cahalan and Anatole Tchikine (eds.), _The Botany of Empire in the Long Eighteenth Century_ (Washington, D.C.: Dumbarton Oaks Research Library and Collection 2016) 35-60; and Matthew James Crawford, _The Andean Wonder Drug: Cinchona Bark and Imperial Science in the Spanish Atlantic 1630-1800_ (Pittsburgh: University of Pittsburgh Press 2016) 76-77.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjkxMzEwMjE5LC0xNTMwMTQzODMxLC0xMD
+eyJoaXN0b3J5IjpbMjA4Mzk1MzQ1NCwtMTUzMDE0MzgzMSwtMT
-Y3NTEwMTczLDEzMjYyNDkxMTYsLTc1NzM1MzAxMCwtMjEzMDI3
+A2NzUxMDE3MywxMzI2MjQ5MTE2LC03NTczNTMwMTAsLTIxMzAy
-ODU2LDM2NDQ4NzQ1MCwxNzE4MDY4NzIxLDM0NTYzNDE5MiwxOD
+Nzg1NiwzNjQ0ODc0NTAsMTcxODA2ODcyMSwzNDU2MzQxOTIsMT
-U5Njc0NzQzLDgxOTA1MjQ1NCwxOTQyMDY2NTI3LC0xMzE2Nzk4
+g1OTY3NDc0Myw4MTkwNTI0NTQsMTk0MjA2NjUyNywtMTMxNjc5
-Nzc0LC0xMDI1MTk2MDM2LDExODg3NzQ1NzcsLTIwMTAxNDgwOS
+ODc3NCwtMTAyNTE5NjAzNiwxMTg4Nzc0NTc3LC0yMDEwMTQ4MD
-wtMjgxMjU0NjY3LDcxODAyOTE3NCwtNzEyOTI4NjI0LDQyNzgx
+ksLTI4MTI1NDY2Nyw3MTgwMjkxNzQsLTcxMjkyODYyNCw0Mjc4
-MjU2MF19
+MTI1NjBdfQ==
 -->